Brazza River: Modern development

-Dekai, the capital of Yahukimo Regency, is a new town built since 2008 on the east bank of the Brazza river.
+Dekai, the capital of Yahukimo Regency, is a new town built in 2008 on the east bank of the Brazza River.
 Nop Goliat Dekai Airport is immediately southeast of the Brazza River, on the north side of Dekai.
-To the south of town, a river port, Longpon, at the border of Yahukimo and Asmat regencies, provides cargo service for Dekai district and villages near the Brazza river.
+To the south of town, a river port, Longpon, at the border of Yahukimo and Asmat regencies, provides cargo service for the Dekai district and villages near the Brazza River.